 1986 Escort Cup: Glenelg 12.7 (79) Sturt 11.12 (78)

-Whilst the Tigers had had a lot of footy, this March night they looked more than tired – they looked bored.
-It was the off-season competition, in front of 5,000 odd fans, on a slow Tuesday night.
+Whilst the Tigers had had a lot of footy, this March night (more like a slow Tuesday evening than the weekend, or so it seemed) they looked more than tired – they looked bored.
+It was the off-season competition, in front of 5,000 odd fans.
 At quarter time, Sturt led 2.3 to 1 goal; at half time, the Double Blues led 6.4 to 2.4, but in the third quarter, Sturt kicked 5.5. to zip, to lead by 59 points.
 Willmott at full forward had kicked twice as many goals on his own as Glenelg had in toto, and that quisling John Paynter had chipped-in with 3 stylish goals.
 Sturt weren’t superior or dominant as such, but they were the only team playing footy.
 Graham Campbell summed it up: “Really, the longer the game goes, the worse Glenelg are going…”

 Of course, that was the situation at three-quarter time.
 What Glenelg coach Graham Cornes said to his players over the oranges, or perhaps what someone put in the oranges, who knows?
 But the game then saw “a remarkable final-quarter revival.”*